 A more detailed assessment can be found in the following World Health Organisation publication.

-To assist its members and local housing managers in achieving a better understanding of the links between housing and health, the CIEH commissioned the Building Research Establishment (BRE) Housing Centre to produce a toolkit.
+To assist its members and local housing managers in achieving a better understanding of the links between housing and health, the CIEH commissioned the Building Research Establishment (BRE) Housing Centre to produce a toolkit in 2008 entitled Good Housing Leads to Good Health.
 The aim of the toolkit is to show how links between homes and health can be made, including where possible, the cost benefit of some specifically linked housing and health issues.
-Providing evidence of cost benefit is important where resources for improvement or enforcement are lacking.
-Further information and a link to the toolkit itself can be found on the Good Housing Leads to Good Health page.

 Living in a cold home can present particular risks to health.
 As part of its ongoing campaign to tackle the problem of excessively cold homes, Friends of the Earth (FoE) commissioned the Marmot Health Inequalities Review team to produce a report examining the problem.
 The report can be found on the Marmot Review Team’s website.